Corporate Governance Report 2019

 Remuneration and Audit Committee

 The company does not have separate committees for remuneration and audit matters.
 Instead, these matters are dealt with by the Board in its entirety.
-Salaries, remuneration, terms and conditions of employment and so forth, for the Board, President & CEO and executive management are detailed in Note 6 on pages 27–29 in the Annual Report for 2017.
+Salaries, remuneration, terms and conditions of employment and so forth, for the Board, President & CEO and executive management are detailed in Note 5 on pages 67-70.

 Control systems and risk management regarding financial reporting